g3rhard/sysops-framework/content/docs/chapter-11-challenges.md

   "Every framework has limitations; wisdom lies in knowing what they are and how to work around them."
 ---

-> _"Every framework has limitations; wisdom lies in knowing what they are and how to work around them."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: